Splitwolf1/Fall2025_WEBDEV_PROJECT/frontend/README.md

 The backend uses Docker Compose to run all microservices and infrastructure.

+### ⚠️ IMPORTANT: Start Docker Desktop First!

+**Before starting backend services, make sure Docker Desktop is running!**

+1. **Open Docker Desktop** application on your computer
+2. Wait for Docker Desktop to fully start (you'll see "Docker Desktop is running" in the system tray)
+3. Then proceed with the commands below

 ### Start Backend Services

 **Location:** Run commands from the `backend` directory